Kyle Farmer Player Props: Twins vs. Phillies

-On Saturday, Kyle Farmer (hitting .129 in his past 10 games) and the Minnesota Twins play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
-First pitch is at 6:05 PM ET.
+The Minnesota Twins, including Kyle Farmer (.156 on-base percentage in past 10 games, 144 points below season-long percentage), battle starter Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Phillies.
+He reached base in his only plate appearance in his last game against the Phillies.

 Kyle Farmer Game Info & Props vs. the Phillies